MargotBelot/Ancient-Language-Processing/README.md

 To get started, clone the repository and install the necessary dependencies.

-Prerequisites:
+**Prerequisites:**

-    •	Python: Version 3.8 or above
+- Python: Version 3.8 or above
-    •	Conda: For creating a reproducible environment
+- Conda: For creating a reproducible environment
-    •	Tesseract OCR: Required for image-based text recognition
+- Tesseract OCR: Required for image-based text recognition

 ### Step 1: Clone the Repository
 ```